Two-sample Testing with Block-wise Missingness in Multi-source Data: Simulation Studies

-Data are generated as follows.
-For each observation, every source $Z^{(l)} \in \mathbb{R}^{d_l}$ is generated and observed independently with probability $p_{g,l}$ for $g \in {X, Y}$; observations with all sources missing are discarded.
-To reflect a variety of realistic scenarios, we simulate a wide range of null and alternative distributions in moderate to high-dimensional settings.
-These include multivariate Gaussian, log-normal, and $t_5$ distributions, covering both light-tailed and heavy-tailed behaviors.
-The alternative hypotheses encompass differences in location, scale, and their combinations.
+To simulate block-wise missing data, for each observation, each source/modality $Z^{(l)} \in \mathbb{R}^{d_l}$ is generated and observed independently with probability $p_{G}$ for $G \in \{X, Y\}$; observations with all sources missing are discarded.
+In total, we have \(d = \sum_{l=1}^L d_l\) variables.
+To reflect a variety of realistic scenarios, we simulate a wide range of null and alternative distributions in moderate- to high-dimensional settings, including multivariate Gaussian, log-normal, and $t_5$ distributions, covering both light-tailed and heavy-tailed behaviors.
+The alternatives include location, scale, and mixed differences.
+Specifically, we consider the following source/modality distributions:

-We further define \(d = \sum_{l=1}^L d_l\).
-For simplicity, we assume that all sources within the same group \( g \in \{X, Y\} \) share a common sampling rate \( p_g \), and that the \( d_l \)'s are identical across sources.
-Specifically, we consider the following source distributions:

-\begin{enumerate}[label=(\Roman*)] \item \textbf{Multivariate Gaussian.} $(X^{(1)},\ldots, X^{(L)}) \sim \mathcal{N}_{d}(\mathbf 0_{d}, \Sigma_X)$, where $\Sigma_{X,ij} = 0.6^{|i-j|}$. $(Y^{(1)},\ldots, Y^{(L)}) \sim F_Y(\cdot)$, where $F_Y(\cdot)$ is: \begin{enumerate}[label=\alph*.] \item \textit{Location:} $\mathcal{N}_{d}(\boldsymbol \mu, \Sigma_X)$, where $\boldsymbol \mu = 0.4 \log {d} \cdot \boldsymbol \mu' / \|\boldsymbol \mu'\|_2$ and $\boldsymbol \mu' \sim \mathcal{N}_d(0_{d}, I_{d})$.
+\begin{enumerate}[label=(\Roman*)] \item \textbf{Multivariate Gaussian.} $(X^{(1)},\ldots, X^{(L)}) \sim \mathcal{N}_{d}(\mathbf 0_{d}, \Sigma_X)$, where $\Sigma_{X,ij} = 0.6^{|i-j|}$. $(Y^{(1)},\ldots, Y^{(L)}) \sim F_Y(\cdot)$, where $F_Y(\cdot)$ is: \begin{enumerate}[label=\alph*.] \item \textit{Location:} $\mathcal{N}_{d}(\boldsymbol \mu, \Sigma_X)$, where $\boldsymbol \mu = 0.4 \log {d} \cdot \boldsymbol \mu' / \|\boldsymbol \mu'\|_2$ and $\boldsymbol \mu' \sim \mathcal{N}_d(0_{d}, I_{d})$;

-\item \textit{Scale:} $\mathcal{N}_{d}(\mathbf 0_{d}, \sigma^2 \Sigma_X)$, with $\sigma = 1 + 0.12 \log {d} / \sqrt{{d}}$.
+\item \textit{Scale:} $\mathcal{N}_{d}(\mathbf 0_{d}, \sigma^2 \Sigma_X)$, with $\sigma = 1 + 0.12 \log {d} / \sqrt{{d}}$;